Evil Genius Labs

 Insert two sets of pins into opposite sides of the gap in a breadboard.
 If you don’t have a breadboard, you can use the Fibonacci PCB for this instead.

-Place an LED PCB onto the pins, and solder them.
+Place an LED PCB onto the pins, and solder them, one at a time, making sure the LED PCB is level.

 Remove the LED PCB, and repeat for the rest.